KarlLillipuu/easy-kit/README.md

 Fanci is currently in development.
 For more info: eroxen29@gmail.com
-Developed by: Karl Robert Lillipuu
+Developed by: Karl Robert Lillipuu / eroxeN